 Describe the potential hazards and risk that may be associated with the project, including consideration of both natural and man-made hazards.
-The assessment of risk should be in accordance with relevant standards.
+The assessment of risk should be in accordance with relevant Australian standards, guidelines, policies and state legislation.

 Provide an inventory for each class of substances listed in the Australian Code for the Transport of Dangerous Goods by Road and Rail to be held on-site.
 This information should be presented by classes and should contain: